JohnnySC/Android/README.md

 WebPage - is the most simple webPage viewer, the only thing you need is to input url address.

 YotaTestApp - is test application for YotaDevices.
 It gets url address and shows html code of it.

+TestAppIntech - is another test application for Intech.
+It uses API to get mediacontent and shows it as list or grid.
+For more information read about it in my blog. http://johnnyblog.ru/archives/94